-Police urgently seeking 62yo man over abduction and violation of 17-year-old girl
+Man, 62, wanted over sexual attack on teenage girl abducted from supermarket carpark

 Police are also investigating a second sexual attack that occurred on September 22 in Blockhouse Bay.

-"We are currently seeking to establish the circumstances of this incident but we can say there were two males involved in this incident also.
-At this stage we cannot rule out the possibility that these two matters are linked."
+At a 2002 jury trial in the Hamilton District Court, Robertson, then 45, was found guilty of kidnapping, raping and sexually violating an Auckland woman but not guilty of sodomy.

+Over a separate incident, he was found not guilty of rape but guilty of sexually violating a woman he picked up in Te Aroha.

-Robertson was known to be driving a silver grey coloured Mazda MPV, registration HTW761.
+Robertson, who police say was last seen at a service station in Tauranga, was known to be driving a silver grey coloured Mazda MPV, registration HTW761.

 He had links to the South Auckland and Bay of Plenty areas, Beard said.